-Although some long-time residents of the Uravan Mineral Belt would welcome it, the prospect of another uranium boom has become increasingly unlikely, at least under current market and political conditions.
+The prospect of another uranium boom continues to flicker.
 A nearly ten-year effort to build a new uranium mill in the Paradox Valley

 - the first in more than thirty years - was successfully fought by local activists due to its impact on the fish and waterways